Skip to main content

 Files in /local_scratch will be purged automatically when your job terminates.
 Copy files elsewhere before your job ends.

-You can see the amount of storage by looking at the hardware table from the login node:
+You can see the amount of local scratch storage using the df command:

 How do I set up local scratch for use on multiple nodes?